 - Take note of horizontal lines in the room, furniture and decor.

-- Take note of the diagonal lines in the room, furniture and decor.
+- Note of the diagonal lines in the room, furniture and decor.

-- Take note of the curved lines in the room, furniture and decor.
+- Record the curved lines in the room, furniture and decor.

 - How can your possessions be incorporated in the for balance?
 When I moved into a new home, I found that I had to exclude a lot of pieces that I had used in apartments and small spaces because they did not create the kind of lines they had before and they also didn’t inhabit the larger space well.